zyxue/zyxue.github.io/about.md

 permalink: /about/
 ---

-This is the zyxue's blog.
+This is Zhuyi Xue's blog.

 {% include footer.html %}